LittFlower/SCU-URP-Helper/README.md

 **For security reasons, please use English for all actions, otherwise you will not receive any reply.**

+## Thanks

+Many thanks to the following projects for inspiring this project:

+- (Assistant of Comprehensive Educational Administration System of SCU)[https://github.com/PIKACHUIM/UrpHelps]

 ## Contact

 you can contact me in [telegram](https://t.me/littflower)